 Quercetin is a bioactive compound implicated in reducing the progression of human diseases, such as malignancies, metabolic syndrome, and autoimmune, and allergic diseases.
-In particular, allergic rhinitis is a common inflammatory condition that affects a large number of people around the world.
-Polyphenol compounds (EGCG, curcumin, quercetin, genistein) reverse the epigenetic mechanism involving DNMT and HAT enzymes of the immune system.
-EGCG inhibits DNMT1 and HDAC enzymes, curcumin inhibits the HAT enzyme, quercetin activates the HAT enzyme and inhibits the HDAC enzyme, and genistein activates the HAT enzyme and inhibits the SIRT enzyme [4].
+In particular, rhinitis allergic is a common inflammatory condition that affects a large number of people around the world.
 The mechanism of allergic rhinitis is quite complex.
 Th2 cells are IL-4 and IL-5-releasing agents, which facilitate the release of allergenic, IgE by Mast cells.
 In addition, Th17 cells promote inflammatory responses, while Treg regulates anti-inflammatory responses.
 The imbalance between Th1/Th2 and Treg/Th17 is the cause leading to allergic rhinitis.
-Quercetin plays a role in balancing the immune system by reducing Ig E, Ig G1, and histamine and
+Ouercetin plays a role in balancing the immune system reducing Ig E, Ig G1, and histamine and increasing Ig G2 in serum, enhancing the expression and activity of FOXP3 and IL 10 which contributes to the reduction of inflammation [76].